Priyatosh-05/codsoft_taskno1/README.md

 Display the Password: Print the generated password on the screen.

-Better to open this coode in Python IDLE.
+Better to open this code in Python IDLE.